gcharang/KomodoPlatform-wiki/barterDEX-Whitepaper-v2.md

 One problem with this type of solution, however, is that it loses the speed of a centralized exchange.
 And another problem is that the storage of external cryptocurrencies is not decentralized, but only distributed at best, which maintains a degree of counterparty risk for the users.
 This, combined with the need to use a set of gateways to convert the external, native coins to and from the proxy tokens has made it an impractical solution.

-The conclusion is that a decentralized alternative that lacks speed cannot compete with the convenience of existing centralized exchanges, and that simply reducing the counterparty risks it is not enough to attract liquidity.
+The conclusion is that a decentralized alternative that lacks speed cannot compete with the convenience of existing centralized exchanges, and that simply reducing the counterparty risks is not enough to attract liquidity.

 ## The complete Solution
 BarterDEX combines three key components: order matching, trade clearing and liquidity provision into a single integrated system that allows users to make a coin conversion request, find a suitable match and complete the trade using an atomic cross-chain protocol.
 Additionally, there is a privacy layer in the order matching so that two nodes can do a peer-to-peer atomic swap without any direct IP contact between them.